-VOXX wants to notify you of this incident and remind you that it is always advisable to remain vigilant for signs of unauthorized activity by reviewing your financial account statements, health insurance statements and explanation of benefits statements.
-If you see charges or activity you did not authorize, we suggest that you contact the provider immediately.
-As a precaution, we have secured the services of Experian to offer you a complimentary one-year membership to Experian's IdentityWorksSM.
+We deeply regret any inconvenience or concern this incident may cause you, and we are committed to helping you minimize any possible impact.
+We recommend that you remain vigilant to the possibility of fraud by reviewing your financial account and payment card statements.
+We are also offering you a complimentary one-year membership in Experian's IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.
+IdentityWorks is free and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorks, including instructions on how to activate your complimentary one- year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.